maxlibin/ParentalJobs/README.md

 ```

 Crawler is written in nodejs using puppeteer, might not be most effective way, but it does the job that crawls js executed site, for now.

-Tried on local machine 30mins for 2000 js executed pages.
-Probably should setup some clustering for the crawler.
+Tried on local machine 30mins for 2000 js executed pages. should probably should setup some clustering for the crawler.